KQM-git/TCL/characters/anemo/kazuha.md

 ### **Oozora Genpou**

 When Kaedehara Kazuha's Energy is lower than 45, he obtains the following effects:
-* Tapping or Holding **Chihayaburu** regenerates 3 or 4 Energy for Kaedehara Kazuha, respectively.
+* Pressing or Holding **Chihayaburu** regenerates 3 or 4 Energy for Kaedehara Kazuha, respectively.
 * When gliding, Kaedehara Kazuha regenerates 2 Energy per second.

+**Notes**
 * The energy gained while gliding is not affected by energy recharge.

 {% endtab %}